 Poisson Distribution is a simple predictive model that doesn’t allow for a lot of factors.
 Situational factors – such as club circumstances, game status etc. – and subjective evaluation of the change of each team during the transfer window are completely ignored.

-Correlations are also ignored; such as the widely recognised pitch affect that shows certain matches have a tendency to be either high or low scoring.
+Correlations are also ignored; such as the widely recognised pitch effect that shows certain matches have a tendency to be either high or low scoring.

-These are particularly important areas in lower league games, which can give punters an edge against bookmakers, while it’s harder to gain an edge in major leagues, given the expertise that modern bookmakers like Pinnacle possess.
+These are particularly important areas in lower league games, which can give bettors an edge against bookmakers - It is harder to gain an edge in major leagues such as the Premier League given the expertise and resources that modern bookmakers have at their disposal.